Russian Opposition Coordination Council: Petition to close the CC

 On 24 December 2012, a petition with a demand to close the Coordinating Council of the Russian Opposition was posted on the whitehouse.gov website as part of the project of appeals from the public to the administration of the US President We the People, since this organization "spends too much money from American taxpayers without positive results" ("Coordinating Council of Opposition spend too many U.S. taxpayers' money without positive effect").
 This petition appeared in response to previously published petitions demanding that deputies of the State Duma who voted for the "anti-orphan law" and President Vladimir Putin be included in the "Magnitsky list" if he signs this law.
 The first of these petitions gathered over 54 thousand votes.
 The initiator of the petition to close the CC was lawyer and opposition figure Mark Feygin, but he denied his involvement in it.
 CCO member, journalist Sergei Parkhomenko called the petition to close the CC a joke, and on 26 December, it was removed from the website.

 The fate of the CC members

-Two members of the CC died – Boris Nemtsov (murdered) and Alexei Navalny (died in prison), while three ended up behind bars – Vladimir Kara-Murza, Ilya Yashin and Sergey Udaltsov.
+Two members of the CC died – Boris Nemtsov (murdered) and Alexei Navalny (died in prison), while three were imprisoned – Vladimir Kara-Murza, Ilya Yashin and Sergey Udaltsov.